Alqw/memory-lane-docs/README.md

 ### Team size: 8-10 people

-### Final note:
-Memory Lane is a game that combines adventure, puzzle-solving, and horror elements to create a unique and memorable experience for the players.
-With a strong narrative, challenging gameplay, and a multiplayer component, it's a game that will be enjoyed by a wide audience.

 ### Monetization:
 The game will be sold at a one-time cost for full access to all levels and features.
 Additional levels or DLCs may be offered for purchase in the future.
 In-game purchases such as additional weapons or cosmetic items may also be offered.